bpohoriletz/bpohoriletz.github.io/_posts/2022-03-01-rails-7-app-inside-docker-on-osx-2.md

 `username` and `database`.
 Also they're exposed to host on different ports - development database is exposed at port `54321` and test at `54322`.
 The `POSTGRES_HOST_AUTH_METHOD=trust` option is added because otherwise we'd have to specify the password.
+> We do not need a separate `Dockerfile` for the databases, we can
+> directly specify the image to build from with `image: postgres:14`

 The last step is to configure the connection from `web` to `web_development` and `web_test`.
 Rails itself expects database to be